digital-cargo/good-practice-shipment-tracking/README.md

 ### Variants

+This section explores different scenarios within the context of the ONE Record Standard, delineating various approaches to data exchange in the realm of Shipment Tracking.
+These scenarios encompass diverse arrangements of data sharing and update processes among stakeholders involved in the logistics and cargo industry.

 #### One data holder shares data

-In this variant it is assumed that ONE Record related data exchange is limited of sharing shipment status information with other parties.
+In this variant it is assumed that ONE Record related data exchange is limited in sharing shipment status information with other parties.

 LogisticsObject and LogisticsEvent data objects are created and updated by the party sharing the data which is usually the operating carrier.
 Since all updates to the data objects are triggered by the same party, the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) approval process is not required in this case.

 #### One data holder shares and receives updates

-Shipment Tracking information also can be used by a party to trigger update of a shipment status and related shipment data at a different party, e.g. by GHA
+Shipment tracking information can also be utilized by one party to prompt updates to the status of a shipment and its related data at another party, such as a GHA.

-This applies e.g. when a GHA shares ShipmentTracking information with a carrier he is handling.
-Updates to logistics object owned by a different party are subject to 1R Change Request process.
+For example, this is applicable when a GHA shares ShipmentTracking information with a carrier he is handling.
+Updates to logistics object owned by a different party are subject to the ONE Record Change Request process.

 #### Multiple data holders share data and receive updates

-In this variant, one party (e.g. a freight forwarder, shipper, or other party) uses ONE Record to publish LogisticsObjects data, and other parties link those LogisticsObjects, every party will also receive data updates from the others.
+In this scenario, one entity, such as a freight forwarder, shipper, or another relevant party, utilizes ONE Record to publish LogisticsObjects data.
+Subsequently, other entities establish connections with these LogisticsObjects, facilitating data updates for all parties involved.

-In this variant, the ONE Record Change Request process is used whenever an existing logistics object is updated by another party who is not the data holder.
+This variant requires that the ONE Record Change Request process is kept to whenever an existing logistics object is updated by another party which is not the data holder.

-For example, a forwarder publishes waybill, shipment and piece data objects and a carrier contributes shipment tracking data in the form of LogisticsEvents and/or corrects weights.
+Let us look at an example where a forwarder publishes waybill, shipment and piece data objects and a carrier contributes shipment tracking data in the form of LogisticsEvents and/or corrects weights.
 As a consequence, the freight forwarder would have to request a change in the weights of the freight forwarder's packages via the [ONE Record ChangeRequest mechanism](https://iata-cargo.github.io/ONE-Record/logistics-objects/#update-a-logistics-object).

 This variant is also called the [ShipmentRecord](https://github.com/digital-cargo/good-practice-shipment-record) exchange use case.
-Therefore, some logistics objects used for use case ShipmentRecord are also used for use case ShipmentTracking, e.g. quantity details of the shipment.
+Therefore, there is some overlap as some logistics objects used for the use case ShipmentRecord are also used for the use case ShipmentTracking, e.g. quantity details of the shipment.

 ## Background